sydrawat01/SCSS-Avatar/README.md

 ## To Do

 - [x] Change hairstyle.
-- [x] Add mouse functions to move eyes and mouth of myself.
+- [x] Add mouse functions to move eyes and mouth.
 Move doggo along with it.
 - [x] Perfect face and doggo mouse movements.
 - [ ] Add avatar to personal website.
 - [ ] Make a personal website? :P